One of the largest urban parks in the country, Harlow Town Park covers over 160 acres of beautiful green space.

 Control/markers can be found across the whole of the Town Park and consist of a red and white plate - the top left hand corner shows the control/marker number, the bottom right corner has two letters which you write on the description sheet.
-Each of the four maps shows the route and location of the control/marker.

 The maps are also available from Pets' Corner shop and Spurriers House Café.

 There are currently two toilet facilities available in the Park: